phoenix-rtos/phoenix-rtos-doc/coding/index.md

 ### PS-CODE-REC-016

-The subsystem name should be a one word.
+The subsystem name should consist of one word.

 ### PS-CODE-REC-017